-Large or small, business not only need to set themselves apart in a crowded marketplace, but in our fast-moving, mobile, online world.
+Large or small, businesses need to set themselves apart in a crowded marketplace, especially in our fast-moving, mobile, online world.
 But the clock is ticking, so if video isn’t part of your promotional strategy today, here are some options to consider:

 - Demonstrate.
 Use video to show how your product or service can make a difference in the lives of your consumer.
 How-to videos can also simplify the assembly process if it is a product that isn’t useable straight out of the box.
 Or you can position yourself as an expert in your field by offering tips or tricks, and keep your name out in front.
 Seeing is believing.

 - Humanize.
 If you’re an organization trying to gain support and make a difference in the world, show what you are doing.
 Maybe it’s bringing clean drinking water to people in third world countries.
 Showing people the challenges you are trying to help overcome, and the benefits of your efforts, will take viewers to a place they aren’t like to visit themselves, and help them relate through a shared experience.